vtex-apps/search-result/docs/README.md

 Logical block that allows users to switch between the available `gallery`'s layouts.

 It receives no props and expects as child the `gallery-layout-option` block described below.
+It's important to define the options in the same order as the layouts, so the accessibility features can work properly.

 #### `gallery-layout-option` block